jeroen94704/heatermeterredux/README.md

 # HeaterMeter Redux

 @CapnBry created the original HeaterMeter temperature controller for Kamado BBQ's.
-This is a placeholder for a new design I am working on.
+This is a placeholder repository for a new design I am working on that does the same thing.
 Here is a sneak preview of the PCB design:

 ![Render of a purple PCB](HeaterMeterRedux.jpg)